ArtHitParade

 Mullis received the 1993 Nobel Prize in Chemistry, shared with the biochemist Michael Smith.

-On February 14 in Pasadena, Bonhams sells in one lot the Nobel medal of Dr. Mullis along with his Nobel diploma, a copy of his lecture and several other documents.
-He is only the third Nobel winner to sell his own medal at auction, and much younger than Watson and Lederman.
-This set is estimated $ 450K, lot 93.
+On February 14, 2016, Bonhams sold in one lot for $ 670K from a lower estimate of $ 450K the Nobel medal of Dr. Mullis along with his Nobel diploma, a copy of his lecture and several other documents, lot 93.

-I invite you to watch the interview of Dr. Mullis by Bonhams before the preparation of the sale.
+Please watch his interview by Bonhams in the preparation of the sale.

 The 1994 Nobel Prize in Economic Sciences was awarded to Harsanyi, Nash and Selten "for their pioneering analysis of equilibria in the theory of non-cooperative games".
 The scientific contribution by Selten had been to define a ultimate equilibrium within Nash theories.